Lameisha/Clinic-management-system/README.md

 ## Features

+## Note: Registering a new file won't be stored in Java code but file number will increment.

-- Patient registration
+- Patient registration with simple GUI user interface.
+- Requires an existing patient_id to continue.
+-  An option to register a new file is available
+-  System begins with 20 current files.

-- Queue management
+- Queue management tracks reasons for patient visit.
+- Handles walk-ins and appointments
+- Records patient symptoms temporarily

-- Priority patient handling
+- Priority patient handling (Urgent, High, low, and medium)

-- Input validation
+- Staff will view critical details sent to console
+- Console interface is for staff only
+- Designed to avoid scaring patients

-- Staff and patient interaction system
+-  Patient interaction system sends a message that they will be assisted soon.

 ## Tools Used
 - Java
 - IntelliJ IDEA